dat-ecosystem-archive/docs/papers/dat-paper.md

 #### tree

-A SLEEP formatted 32 byte header with data entries representing a serialized merkle tree based on the data in the data storage layer.
+A SLEEP formatted 32 byte header with data entries representing a serialized Merkle tree based on the data in the data storage layer.
 All the fixed size nodes written in in-order tree notation.
 The header algorithm string for `tree` files is `BLAKE2b`.
 The entry size is 40 bytes.
 Entries are formatted like this:

 ```
 <32 byte header>